mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 -   For the sake of brevity I'm using a simple global data model, `youSaid`.

-Next let's look at how Mithril handles iteration.
-We'll take the example above and have it split the input into an array of characters and put those characters into a list.
+Next, let's look at how Mithril handles iteration.
+We'll take the example above and split the input into an array of characters and render it as an unordered list.

 <div id="yousaid2" style="height: 45em; border: 1px solid lightgray; margin-bottom: 1em"></div>
 <script>